Dosage Form: injection, solution

 DOSAGE AND ADMINISTRATION

-Phenytoin Sodium Injection can be given diluted with normal saline.
-The addition of parenteral Phenytoin Sodium Injection to dextrose and dextrose-containing solutions should be avoided due to lack of solubility and resultant precipitation.
+The addition of Phenytoin Sodium Injection to intravenous infusion is not recommended due to the lack of solubility and resultant precipitation.

-The diluted infusion mixture (Phenytoin Sodium Injection plus normal saline) should not be refrigerated.
-If the undiluted parenteral Phenytoin Sodium Injection is refrigerated or frozen, a precipitate might form: this will dissolve again after the solution is allowed to stand at room temperature.
+The solution is suitable for use as long as it remains free of haziness and precipitate.
+Upon refrigeration or freezing, a precipitate might form; this will dissolve again after the solution is allowed to stand at room temperature.
 The product is still suitable for use.
-A faint yellow coloration may develop, however this has no effect on the potency of the solution.
+Only a clear solution should be used.
+A faint yellow coloration may develop; however, this has no effect on the potency of the solution.

 Other measures, including concomitant administration of an intravenous benzodiazepine such as diazepam, or an intravenous short-acting barbiturate, will usually be necessary for rapid control of seizures because of the required slow rate of administration of phenytoin.

 If administration of Phenytoin Sodium Injection does not terminate seizures, the use of other anticonvulsants, intravenous barbiturates, general anesthesia and other appropriate measures should be considered.

 Intramuscular administration should not be used in the treatment of status epilepticus because the attainment of peak plasma levels may require up to 24 hours.

 Prophylactic dosage-100 to 200 mg (2 to 4 mL) intramuscularly at approximately 4-hour intervals during surgery and continued during the postoperative period.